bytefish/bytefish.de/blog/dgraph.md

 ## Importing the Aviation Dataset ##

-I started this project with writing the [TinyDgraphClient] library, which is a thin client for the Dgraph Protobuf API.
-My assumption was, that the batched mutations are fast enough to perform the import of large datasets in a reasonable amount of time.
+I started the project by writing the [TinyDgraphClient] library, which is a thin client for the Dgraph Protobuf API.

-This turned out to be wrong, I should have read the documentation and the blog post with technical details:
+My assumption was, that batched mutations are fast enough to perform the import of large datasets.
+This turned out to be wrong:

 * [https://blog.dgraph.io/post/bulkloader/](https://blog.dgraph.io/post/bulkloader/)